 17 Songs about Gardens That Will Bring You Closer to Nature

 Gardens have a peaceful beauty that captivates almost everyone, even those who might not call themselves nature lovers.
-If you’ve ever wondered if any great songs talk about gardens, this article is for you!

 Keep reading to learn about some of the best songs about gardens from artists who appreciate their wonder.